 How to do it

 Gather supplies.
-You’ll need a small mixing bowl, bleach, baking soda, a brush, a roll of plastic wrap, a spray bottle, and a respirator.
+You’ll need a small mixing bowl, fresh* bleach, baking soda, a brush, a roll of plastic wrap, a spray bottle, and a respirator.
 The plastic wrap (green handle, clear plastic) shown in the photo below is the stuff you use to wrap things together, but you can also use the same plastic wrap you keep in your kitchen.
 Also known as Saran Wrap.
 Also, wear old clothes that you wouldn’t mind spilling bleach on.
 It will happen.

 Mix up your cleaning solution.
 The cleaning solution consists of a bleach and baking soda paste.
 You make it by mixing bleach and baking soda in a bowl until it’s about the consistency of pancake batter.
 The baking soda doesn’t do any cleaning; it’s just a cheap powder that will help make the bleach pasty.
 Don’t skimp on the cleaning solution here; go ahead and make way more than you think you’ll need.
 Bleach and baking soda are both inexpensive.
 Be sure to wear your respirator while doing this.

 Apply the cleaning solution to the moldy caulk.
 Use your brush to apply the bleach paste onto the moldy caulk.
 Again, don’t skimp here; it’s cheap, so cake it on.
 If you happen to use a disposable paintbrush, I suggest working quickly.
 The bleach might disintegrate the bristles on your brush.